01. Doctor Overview

 Dr. Jyoti Malhotra is a medical oncologist at the City of Hope Medical Center – Duarte Main Campus.
 Before joining the City of Hope team, Dr. Malhotra was a medical oncologist at Rutgers Cancer Institute of New Jersey.
 She has also been a part of other renowned hospital teams around the country.
-Previously, she completed a fellowship in hematology and oncology at Mount Sinai, as well as a residency in internal medicine at Georgetown University Hospital.
+Previously, she completed a fellowship in Hematology and Oncology at Mount Sinai, as well as a residency for Internal Medicine at Georgetown University Hospital.